ucb-ee290c/ucb-ee290c.github.io/tutorials/baremetal-ide/Baremetal IDE Lab.md

 `<bin>` is the binary that you want to load onto the chip.
 This can be `none` if no binary is desired.

 > **Task 1**: Write down a sequence of uart_tsi commands that will turn on the LED attached to GPIO pin 0 and another sequence that will allow you to read the status of the button on GPIO pin 1.
+The GPIO register map can be found in the U540 Manual which can be found here: [U540 Manual](https://www.sifive.com/document-file/freedom-u540-c000-manual).

+{: .note }
+>When the user manual specifies that GPIO bank can be configured "bitwise", it means that each bit within a configuration register corresponds to a certain GPIO pin, eg bit 0 will configure Pin 0, bit 1 will configure Pin 1, and so on.
+If you have fewer GPIO pins than 32 in a bank, the other bits will always read zero and ignore writes.

 Putting that all together we get this command to load the blinky binary we just built to the chip.